 Situated at his former home and now National Trust property, Shaw's Corner, the little revolving shed can still be found at the bottom of the gardens having been restored to its former glory.
 It is clear to see that such a simple and basic building could inspire and provide a welcome escape for an often besieged playwright and Noble Prize winner.

 Although Shaw would not have had one of our garden sheds, our Superior Shed range is our heavier duty building and very suited to hobbies or writing.
 We have a number of show centres around the county, in Norfolk, Berkshire, Oxford, Nottinghamshire, Surrey and Sussex, each of which have more than 25 different buildings on display for you to view.
 Why not plan a visit there this weekend?
-Alternatively, you might like to request a callback, contact us or call us on
+Alternatively, you might like to contact us or call us on